 - Encourage natural vaginal lubrication with enough time for foreplay and stimulation.

-Options to sexual intercourse may be useful until underlying conditions are treated.
+Alternatives to sexual intercourse may be useful until underlying conditions are treated.
 You and your partner can use other techniques for intimacy until penetration is more comfortable.
 Sensual massage, kissing, oral sex, and mutual masturbation may be satisfying alternatives.